Comment: Comment-1-

 FAU_GEN.1/WLAN Audit Data Generation

-The TSF shall be able to generate an audit record of the following auditable events:
+The TSF shall be able to generate audit data of the following auditable events:

 1. Start-up and shutdown of the audit functions;